Arva/arva-js/esdoc-res/tutorial.md

 we leverage complete built-in animation capabilities along with powerful state maintenance to successfully maintain UI interaction in a fluid way.
 In other words, this is not only an **animation library** (GreenSock, Velocity.js etc), nor an **application framework** (React, Angular, etc), but a holistic solution of both.

 Arva solves the problem of layout and animation without the need to bother with CSS nor HTML.
-While CSS is still used for **styling** of the content, whereas **positioning** and **sizing** is handled through different processes.
+While CSS is still used for **styling** of the content, whereas **positioning** and **sizing** is handled in a more pragmatic way.
 Arva abstracts away some of the concerns that many front-end developers face, which includes CSS deep-dives and directives like `display: inline-block` `margin:auto`, `position:relative`, `clear:left`, `float: right`, `zoom: 1` `overflow: auto`, `-webkit-box-sizing: border-box` and so on.

 Even modern paradigms like `flexbox` won't be necessary anymore.
 In addition, Arva refrains from using any templating language, and only uses standard EcmaScript syntax.
 Let's get started.

 # Layout and hierarchy

 The API surface of Arva [layout](https://github.com/Arva/demo) in much smaller than that of CSS.
 We have 11 main layout operators to learn once, which can be combined with each other to create powerful permutations of features.

-An example is usually the best way to start out an explanation!

-We demonstrate how to construct the following layout:
+And because an example is usually the best way to start out an explanation, we demonstrate how to construct the following layout.

 ![layout-example =250x](asset/layout.png)